AlekPawlowski/wita_projekt/README.md

     - is this safe to show what database and mail was called? (redux/userSlice)
     - supbase with types
     - how to properly split request to database for each access level, should be one for all or meaby each user ask for diffrent elements?
+    - create schema based on interface, is it possible to make such correlation? (ex. addEstateSchema based on IEstate interface)

 ## Technologies:
 1. supbase to hold all user/estates (database)
 2. Front